trentlarson/endorser-ch/README.md

   - run test/test.sh (can quit after first set of tests)
   - run: NODE_ENV=test-local npm run dev
 - in uport-demo
-  - change to user 7 in claimsTest.js
+  - change to user 11 Annabelle's Friend in claimsTest.js

+  - show search results for skills
     - search for "carpentry" and see all DIDs are hidden
     - run in endorser-ch: npm run set-3-visible
     - search for "carpentry" and see some DIDs are shown and some are transitive

-  - change to user 0 Duane's Friend in claimsTest.js
+  - show attendance results
+    - on Best Attendance screen

+  - show eligibility results
+    - on search screen /api/report/actionClaimsAndConfirmationsSince?dateTime=2018-01-01T00:00:00Z
+    - processed to see confirmations searchResults.map((obj) => {return {did: obj.did, numActions: obj.actions.length, numConfirms: R.sum(obj.actions.map((a)=>a.confirmations.length))}})

+  - show voting results
+    - see votes from following /api/report/orgRoleClaimsAndConfirmationsOnDate?orgName=Cottonwood Cryptography Club&roleName=President&onDate=2019-06-18
+    - processed to see votes
+      R.map(o=>{return {did:o.did, roles:R.map(role=>{return {votes:role.confirmations.length, roleName:role.orgRole.roleName}})(o.orgRoles)}})(searchResults)

+  - show tenure results and links to find people
+    - go to Residence Report
     - see duplicate tenure claims
     - change to user -1 Trent
     - in tenure claim, see reachable user
-  - confirm something about Duane did:ethr:0x11bb3621f8ea471a750870ae8dd5f4b8203e9557
+    - confirm something about Annabelle did:ethr:0xaaa29f09c29fb0666b8302b64871d7029032b479
-  - change to user 0 Duane's friend
+    - change to user 11 Annabelle's Friend
-  - in tenure claim, want to see a link to see the other claim... but not working yet
+    - in tenure claim, go to see how there's now a reachable path to find out the other owner